 Governors

-It is both a challenge and a privilege for me as Chair of the Governing Body of the School.
 The key role of the Governing Body is to ensure that the School achieves the aims and ambitions it has for the children.
-We do not take part in the management of the school, but work in partnership with the Headteacher to ensure that:
+Governors do not take part in the management of the school, but work in partnership with the Headteacher to ensure that:

 • The school continues to raise standards for all children, whatever their level of ability.